 Pre-qualification tenders were invited for the engineering, procurement, construction and supply of essential generators packages.
 These packages will be integrated on a FPSO unit.
 The FPSO development project involves the design, procurement, construction, hook-up, pre-commissioning, transportation and commissioning of the FPSO hull and topsides.

-The first comprehensive front end engineering design (FEED) was completed in July 2010 and carried out by J P Kenny and MCS Kenny.
+The first comprehensive front end engineering design (FEED), carried out by J P Kenny and MCS Kenny, was completed in July 2010.

 Egina field infrastructure

 Egina field infrastructure will include an FPSO unit, an oil offloading terminal and subsea production systems such as risers, 52km of oil and water injection flowlines, 12 flexible jumpers, 20km of gas export pipelines, 80km of umbilicals, and subsea manifolds.

 Total began the development of a new FPSO for the project.
 The FPSO will measure approximately 330m in length, 61m in width and 33.5m in depth, and is expected to have an oil storage capacity of approximately 2.3 million barrels.
 The FPSO will have topsides modules with a gross dry weight of 34,000t.

 In July 2009, Total awarded a FEED contract to Dover Engineering.
-Dover signed an agreement with J P Kenny and MCS Kenny to facilitate project delivery.
+Dover also signed an agreement with J P Kenny and MCS Kenny to facilitate project delivery.

 The contract provides scope for the comprehensive design studies and engineering assessments, development of specifications, documentation and technology studies, and design of the umbilicals, flowlines, risers and the subsea production systems used in the field development.

-Total has signed a major contract with Abbott Risk Consulting (ARC) in 2008 for safety engineering design studies on the Egina FPSO project.
+Total signed a major contract with Abbott Risk Consulting (ARC) in 2008 for safety engineering design studies on the Egina FPSO project.
 Under the contract, ARC is responsible for conducting fire risk analysis, explosion modelling, gas dispersion modelling and quantitative risk assessment.
 ARC will also carry out a range of other studies to conclude a number of design options.